Control panel integration

 We recommend using the stable versions of ModSecurity3 (i.e. 3.0.4), because developing versions (i.e. master) can have stability issues (see https://github.com/SpiderLabs/ModSecurity/issues/2381 for example).

-Imunify360 Stand-alone version require the following integrations before installation:
+The Imunify360 Stand-alone version requires the following integrations before installation:

-• Integration with web server for serving UI
+• 2.2 Integration with WEB server for serving UI

 All integrations set in the integration config file like /etc/sysconfig/imunify360/integration.conf.
-You can find more details on config file here.
+You can find more details on the config file here, get a template or check the Knoledgebase article.

 Imunify360 UI is implemented as a single-page application (SPA) and requires a web server to serve it.
 It’s required to specify a path to the web server directory, where the Imunify360 UI SPA application will be installed and served.